adriennefriend/imposter-syndrome-disclaimer/README.md

 ### Licensing

 MIT.
 Take, adapt, use.
-A link back to this repo is appreciated.
+Link back to this repo.
+And if you want to give me a shout-out on [Twitter](https://twitter.com/adriennefriend) that feels awesome.